ViCCo-Group/TDT/trunk/decoding_betaversion/README.txt

 3. FLEXIBILITY: It has a well-defined modular structure and can easily be set up for all sorts of classification designs.
-In addition, it can easily be extended by your own algorithm.
+In addition, it can easily be extended by your own algorithm (check the HOWTOEXTEND.txt).

 4. READABILITY: You should be able to easily read and adjust the code.
 Although sometimes you have to dig for subfunctions if you want to hack